hellyryan1995/Zesty-Recipes-MS3/README.md

 * Feature 6 - A recipe created by the user can be edited and deleted.
 * Feature 7 - Search for a specific recipe in the search bar.
 * Feature 8 - Logout with ease.
-* Feature 9 - The narbar changes dpending on if your are logged in or out.
+* Feature 9 - The navbar changes dpending on if your are logged in or out.
 * Feature 10 - All data is stored within MongoDB.

 ### Features Left to Implement